rrovetto/Astronautics-Terminology/README.md

 A listing, comparison and examination of generic but key terms and definitions in astronautics (spaceflight).

 ## About
 This work provides a living catalog of broad but key terms (and their definitions from various sources) associated with the disciplines of spaceflight, orbital debris & space situational awareness (SSA), space domain awareness, and space traffic management (STM) or space traffic coordination (STC).
 The catalog is in Microsoft Excel format, and provides a listing of terms such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc. It is a task in the author's [Astonautical Knowledge Modeling project](https://purl.org/space-ontology), and related ontology/taxonomy projects by Robert Rovetto.
-This has been unfunded work pursued in the authors spare time, as part of his volunteering for the aerospace community, but while searching for a career path, and needing a job, or studentship opportunitiy to do related work.
+This has been unfunded work pursued in spare time, while volunteering for the aerospace community, but while searching for a career path, and needing a job or studentship opportunity.
+The author is searching for a PhD study opportunity, employer, or funding to support this and [related](https://ontospace.wordpress.com) work.
+As an unfunded effort, donations and sponsors are welcome.

 ## Support - How you can help
- * As an unfunded effort, donations and sponsors are welcome: if you find value in my work, please [donate here](https://tinyurl.com/y9qegjsh) or [support here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
-You can also click the pink heart 'Sponsor' button at the top of the screen.
+ * If you find value in my work, please [donate here](https://tinyurl.com/y9qegjsh) or [support here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+Or click the 'Sponsor' button shaped like a pink heart at the top of the screen.
 * Consider hiring me or establishing a formal work partnership.
 [Schedule a meeting here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/sb83f723d7838e4484783cc5a1c675f0e6eedf99d).
 * As an aspiring student, actively searching for a university program, please consider inviting me to enroll as your student to do this and related work.
-I'm searching for a PhD study opportunity, employer, or funding to support doing this and [related](https://ontospace.wordpress.com) work.
 * Contact: [Schedule a meeting or purchase services](https://knowledgemodeling.setmore.com/)

 ## Goals